AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 Step 2: [Download](https://github.com/AuroraGiggleFairy/AuroraGiggleFairy.github.io/raw/main/KHA20-60BBM-AGFPatch1.0.0.zip) and install my patch.

 Khaine is a legend among modders.
 My patch has minor alterations to his beautiful work.
 Lockable Slots are included and positioned differently.
 How the icons fit (by the pixel) I had adjusted to my anal retentive preference.

+<p>&nbsp;</p>

+## **A20 AGF HUD Compatibility with Khaine's 15 slot TOOLBELT** - [Download](https://github.com/AuroraGiggleFairy/AuroraGiggleFairy.github.io/raw/main/KHA20-z15SlotCompAGFHUD.zip)

+This is for those that like to use my HUD with Khaine's 15 slot toolbelt. :-)